 I again did a very quick 40s transition and put myself in my running shoes.
 I drank 2 small bottles of water given by the volunteers, to make sure I don’t cramp now.
 But it was probably not a good idea as I started to bloat.
 Even though it wasn’t too bad, but it was bothering me.
 I knew Kartik was a better runner so I had to be faster.
 But he overtook me anyways and I kept seeing him go farther.
 Now all I needed was to maintain my position.
 Sanjay was not too far, but I realized I was gaining time on him, so it was fine.
 After 3 kms, the gap increased even more.
 I finally reached Balewadi Stadium and finished the race at 2nd place.
 I was happy with my performance apart from the hydration mistake.
 I did the 5k run in 26 min and my final time was 2:22:42.

-After I finished, I observed there was a tension everywhere.
+After I finished, I observed there was tension everywhere.
 Participants were unhappy because of the poor event support.
 There were absolutely no volunteers for guiding the route on the bike leg.
 Also, there were no timing mats on the two running U-turns, which meant that participants could make short turns.
 The organizers were nowhere to be seen at the venue and that was infuriating the participants.
-The way they managed the medal and t-shirt distribution was also not proper and they soon fell short and everyone got even angrier.
+The way they managed the medal and t-shirt distribution were also not proper and they soon fell short and everyone got even angrier.
 We saw sponsors packing their stuff and leaving.
 We then got the news that there’ll be no prize distribution ceremony.
 We wasted almost 3 hours waiting for it.
 It was highly disappointing and finally decided to leave the venue and go home.

 The event had the potential of becoming a successful one but because of sheer lack in execution they failed miserably and made a huge mess out of it.
 I hope next year they would learn from their mistakes and come back stronger and better.
 Meanwhile, we’re still waiting for the complete official results and one month has already passed.